solar2d/com.cabagomez-plugin.ironsource/README.md

 # com.cabagomez-plugin.ironsource
 Solar2d Ironsource Plugin.

 -- The iOS version now only supports ARM64.
 This means that it only supports iOS 11 and after.
+The frameworks for the networks have been bitcode and anything other than arm64 stripped.

 -- Tappx banner and interstitial are supported.
 If you use it and have not registered please use my affiliate link: https://dashboard.tappx.com/?h=a386595d4c1005fd21b82c8a44d45766.